Siripuram, Nalgonda district

-Siripuram is a village and a gram panchayat of Ramannapet Mandal, Nalgonda District, in Telangana state.
+Siripuram is a village and a gram panchayat of Ramannapet Mandal, Nalgonda District, in Telangana state in India.
+(Pincode Telangana 508113).
+It is 71 km from Hyderabad.

+(There is also a Siripuram village in Andhra Pradesh India - pincode 522401).

 Siripuram is known for its textile industries.
 Nearly 60% of the people are employed as weavers, or textile dyeing workers.
-Thread material made up of polyester and cotton are the raw products used in the weaving.

-The main agricultural resources are cotton and wheat.

 Siripuram is the place of a long-known traditional weaving process called ikat.
 Ikat is a term that means "Poetry of the Loom."
 It is recognizable by its geometric patterns and blurry lines.

+The main agricultural resources are cotton and wheat.